 Other insect pests prefer to feed on the stalks.
-They can gird the stalk, causing breakage, or create wounds that get infected by fungal parasites.
+They can gird the stalk, causing breakage, or create wounds that get infected by fungal pathogens.
 They include:

 Still other insects feed on the leaves and can completely defoliate a plant and kill it.
-Foliage feeders include:
+Foliar feeders include:

 A large group of insect scavengers ignore the rest of the plant and go straight for the head, where the best meal is to be had.
 The insects in this group include:

 - Lygus bugs

 - Sunflower moths, sunflower bud moths and banded sunflower moths